 After a night at the hotel in Walterboro along I-95, we continued driving north.
 For the first time since the beginning of our road trip, it was pouring rain.
 So that gave us the perfect excuse to stop in Fayetteville, North Carolina, to spend a few hours in a museum.
 And luckily, the Airborne and Special Operations Military Museum ended up being more interesting than we expected and was the perfect activity for a rainy morning.

-We then explored downtown Fayetteville a bit and had lunch there, then as the rain took a break, we decided to go explore another state park, about twenty minutes north of Fayetteville.
-The forest at Carvers Creek State Park was a little gloomy under the gray skies, but I enjoyed its tall pines and sandy trails.
+We then explored downtown Fayetteville a bit and had lunch there, then, as the rain took a break, we decided to go explore another state park, about twenty minutes north of Fayetteville.
+The forest at Carvers Creek State Park was a little gloomy under the gray skies, but I enjoyed its tall pine trees and sandy trails.

 Then the rain started again and we decided we would call it a day.
 We headed for Fuquay-Varina, a small town on the outskirts of Raleigh, the capital of North Carolina.
 Fuquay-Varina was our stop for the night, as we were going to park at a craft brewery, via Harvest Hosts.